RustFields/rustfields.github.io/requirements/use-cases.md

 - Improved reliability: Aggregate programming can help to ensure that services are brought up and down in a consistent and orderly manner, which can reduce the risk of service failures.
 - Increased scalability: Aggregate programming can be used to manage large numbers of services, which can help scale up enterprise applications.
 Overall, aggregate programming is a powerful tool that can be used to simplify and improve the management of complex enterprise services.

+# User Stories

+## As a user...

+> ...
+I want to define the spatial behavior of a network.

+> ...
+I want to define the temporal behavior of a network.

+> ...
+I want to define the spatial-temporal behavior of a network.

+> ...
+I want to write the aggregate program in a functional way.

+> ...
+I want to simulate the execution of an aggregate program.

+> ...
+I want to run the aggregate program on different types of device.